 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where amblygonite typically forms.
+Look in granite pegmatites country, the host setting where amblygonite typically forms.
 If you start seeing spodumene, lepidolite, tourmaline in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as short prismatic crystals habit, so train your eye for that shape before scanning the outcrop.